Adoration of the Kings (Damaskinos)

-Adoration of the Kings also known as the Adoration of the Magi is a popular tempera painting by Greek painter Michele Damaschino.
+The Adoration of the Kings, also known as the Adoration of the Magi, is a popular tempera painting by Greek painter Michele Damaschino.
 The painting is roughly the same size as Damaschino's The Last Supper.
 Both paintings were created around the same period.
 Michele Damaschino painted in parts of Italy and Greece.
 He was primarily active in Heraklion, Sicily, and Venice.
 He is a major representative of the Cretan Renaissance.
 He was a Cretan Renaissance painter who painted in the Greek mannerisms prevalent at the time.
 He also blended the style with the Venetian technique creating a new prototype of painting.
 He was followed by countless artists both Greek and Italian.
 His version of the Adoration of the Kings is a very important painting because it reveals the mixture of painting styles prevalent in most of his works.
 The Adoration of the Kings is now in the Monastery of Agia Aikaterini in Heraklion, Crete.
 It is part of the collection of Saint Catherine's Monastery Mount Sinai, Egypt.

 Description

 The work is egg tempera and gold leaf on wood with dimensions 43.3 in (109.9 cm) x 33.4 in (84.8 cm).
 It was created towards the end of the 16th century.
 The central figure is the king.
 The painter wants to emphasize the importance of the visitors of the newborn king.
 According to Damaschino's logic, the king is embraced by kings.
 The viewer's eye has to search for the Virgin and Child.
 The scene is saturated with important figures namely the three magi.
 Two of the magi are crowned.
-After establishing the royal hierarchical structure one of the hi ranking nobles kneels before baby Jesus transferring power to the infant.
+After establishing the royal hierarchical structure one of the high-ranking nobles kneels before baby Jesus, transferring power to the infant.
 A young boy is also bringing the young king a crown.
 The magi are offering gifts of gold, frankincense, and myrrh.
 Two of the magi are wearing jewelry and earrings.

 The entire painting is saturated with figures participating in the nativity scene.
 Animals adorn the landscape camels, horses, and cows.
 A unique donkey sits right behind the Virgin Mary.
 The kings are dressed in silk robes elaborate striations suggest folds of fabric.
 The magi kneeling before the young king is dressed in an elaborate robe with intricate decorations and colors.
 The king in red may have been Damaschino at a younger age.
 The painter may have added himself to the scene.
 The clothing and weapons suggest 16th century Venice.
 One of the soldiers to the right of the mountain holds a flag representing the king's kingdom.